MangakingO/WeLoveMoviess/README.md

 # Project: WeLoveMovies
 <img src="images/Screenshot.png" alt="Project Screenshot" width="600">

+## Live Frontend and Backend Application
+Follow this link to the live [WeLoveMovies](https://frontendwelovemovies.onrender.com/) Application on Render.

+Below is the guide for the install and setup of this project, you can follow it and get your own server running on render.

 ## Overview/ Instruction for Building Project

 This shows the steps required to build this backend project, you can skip to the [Setup and Deployment Guide](#setup-and-deployment-guide).